celanthe/community/contributors/guide/README.md

 # Prerequisites

-Before submitting code to the project you should first take care of the following prerequisites.
+Before submitting code to Kubernetes, you should first complete the following prerequisites.
-These steps are checked by a bot during your first submission, so doing these steps first will make your first contribution easier:
+These steps are checked automatically by [a bot](https://github.com/k8s-ci-robot) during your first submission, so completing these steps will make your first contribution easier:

 ## Sign the CLA

-Before you can contribute, you will need to sign the [Contributor License Agreement](/CLA.md).
+Before you can contribute to Kubernetes, you will need to sign the [Contributor License Agreement](/CLA.md).

 ## Code of Conduct

-Please make sure to read and observe our [Code of Conduct](/code-of-conduct.md) and [Community Values](/values.md)
+Please make sure to read and observe the [Code of Conduct](/code-of-conduct.md) and [Community Values](/values.md)

 ## Setting up your development environment

+It is not required to set up a developer environment in order to contribute to Kubernetes.

-If you haven’t set up your environment, check the [developer resources](/contributors/devel/README.md#setting-up-your-dev-environment-coding-and-debugging).
+If you plan to contribute code changes, review the [developer resources](/contributors/devel/README.md#setting-up-your-dev-environment-coding-and-debugging) page for how to set up your environment.

 ## Community Expectations and Roles